Ally Charlotte Center

-The office tower uses a structural exoskelton grid to allow for column-free workspaces and is grounded by a public plaza, contemporary retail, and restaurants.
+The office tower uses a structural exoskeleton grid to allow for column-free workspaces and is grounded by a public plaza, contemporary retail, and restaurants.
 Not only did that result in a 360-degree retail base, activating the entire ground floor of the building, it became one of the most efficient floor plates in Charlotte.

 The building achieved Wired Certified Platinum status, which is the highest rating possible awarded by WiredScore to buildings that exhibit best-in-class technology.

-The entire building was 80% pre-leased and sold within 4 months of completion but Perhaps the ultimate measure of success was delivered by Crescent Communities themselves as they relocated their headquarters to the building.
+The entire building was 80% pre-leased and sold within 4 months of completion, but perhaps the ultimate measure of success was delivered by Crescent Communities themselves as they relocated their headquarters to the building.